 The Disabled American Veterans (DAV) Chapter 27 in Great Bend will hold their annual "Forget-Me-Not" fundraiser, Friday July 4th at local business in Great Bend.
 Chapter members will be at both Dillons stores, WalMart, and Waters True Value Hardware.

 League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday, at Montana Mike's in the north room.
 Lunch will be from the menu and can be from their "quick serve" menu.

-The annual Mid-Winter Rally of Kansas Lions will take on an international flavor as they play host to Lions International Director Dr. Hauser Weiler of Virginia, on Jan.
-17-19, at the Ramada Convention Center in Salina.
+The annual State Convention of Kansas Lions will take on a "Down Under" Australian International Flavor as they play host to Lions International President Barry & Anne Palmer, June 5-7, 2014, at the Four Points by Sheraton Convention Center in Manhattan.